aaalexandriaaa/codenames/README.md

 ## 1. Objective
 Implementation of a fair, equitable, and just website that:
-   1. Faithfully recreates the gameplay logic of Vlaada Chvátil's 2015 card game Codenames
+   1. faithfully recreates the gameplay logic of Vlaada Chvátil's 2015 card game Codenames
    2. visually recreates a stylized representation of the game board that is accessible to users who:
       1. are visually impaired
       2. have processing deficits